ninotreve/XGMRES.jl/README.md

 ```
 To go further, other parameters are fine-tuneable, including the
 precisions at which the operations are performed.
 The complete list of the
-parameters is provided in the function documentation.
+parameters is provided in the function documentation that you can check at
+`docs/build`.

 The `scripts/dense.jl` and `scripts/sparse.jl` files in this repo are good
 examples of applications of the function.
 The first script runs `xgmres` on a
 random dense synthetic problem generated with target condition numbers for $A$
-and for the preconditioner.
+and for the preconditioner $M$.
 The second script loads a SuiteSparse matrix and
 runs `xgmres` on this problem with one of our built-in preconditioners.
 These
-files can
-also be used to reproduce or check the results presented in (most of) the plots
+files can also be used to reproduce or check the results presented in (most of)
-of the article.
+the plots of the article.

 These scripts can be conveniently run in the background with
 the Bash commands